Skyler-ice/CodeAlpha_Network_intrusion_detection_system/README.md

 # CodeAlpha_Network_intrusion_detection_system
 This is a network-based intrusion detection system  using  Suricata tools with rules and alerts set up to identify and respond to suspicious network activity.

-w is a step-by-step guide on how to set up and configure Suricata to detect suspicious network activity, create rules, set up alerts, and visualize detected attacks.
+Below is a step-by-step guide on how to set up and configure Suricata to detect suspicious network activity, create rules, set up alerts, and visualize detected attacks.
 We’ll focus on Suricata for this guide, as it is a powerful, modern IDS/IPS engine that is well-supported.
 Prerequisites

 A system running Ubuntu (or any Debian-based Linux distribution).
     Root or sudo access.
     Basic knowledge of Linux command-line operations.